 -Jeff Thibodeau, President, Publicis Media Canada

 “People shouldn’t have to accept being tracked across the web in order to get the benefits of relevant advertising.
 And advertisers don't need to track individual consumers across the web to get the performance benefits of digital advertising,” wrote David Temkin, Director of Product Management at Google, in the announcement.
 Advances in aggregation, anonymization, on-device processing, and other privacy-preserving technologies show a clear path away from individual identifiers.
 For example, instead of ascribing interests to unique users, we now have the ability to hide individuals in large crowds of people with common interests, while still showing them relevant and useful ads.
-Our latest tests of the Federated Learning of Cohorts (FLoC) algorithm do just that, demonstrating what a future of advertising without third-party cookies could look like.

 “It is critical that the whole advertising industry work together to create and promote a privacy-safe environment for people,” said Luis Di Como, Executive Vice President of Global Media at Unilever.
 “The announcement by Google is a step in the right direction to help improve consumer data privacy, and we need to continue to build many such industry-wide initiatives."